-- Submission of Capstone Form by March 1st (if walking in May Commencement) All forms can be found on the Student Forms page on the website. - Page length: 15 pages (including title page but not including the citations). - References: Minimum of 15 peer-reviewed references should be used - Due date for submission of the final paper ~July 15, Dec 1, April 1. - Grade of Pass/Fail will be posted at the end of the summer (or Jan or May depending on your program completion date). - Details can be found on the Thesis and Capstone webpage - Paper must meet all format requirements, be checked for plagiarism on Turnitin (information found here) and be submitted along with the Capstone Checklist.
-Please see the website for additional details.
+- Submission of Capstone Proposal Form by April 1st (if walking in May Commencement) - All forms can be found on the Student Forms page on the website. - Page length: 15 pages (including title page but not including the citations). - References: Minimum of 15 peer-reviewed references should be used. - Due date for submission of the final paper ~July 5, Dec 1, April 1 (see the Capstone Deadlines for specific dates). - Grade of Pass/Fail will be posted in late August (or January or May depending on your program completion date). - Paper must meet all format requirements, be checked for plagiarism on Turnitin (information found here) and be submitted along with the Capstone Checklist. - Please see the OHS Capstone Information webpage for additional details